 Pain in your legs during and after exercise may take one of several forms.
 It can develop gradually or suddenly or it can be intermittent or continuous.
 You may feel a sharp stabbing or more of a dull ache or tingling throughout your leg or in a specific area, such as your ankle, calf or shin.
 There are several circulatory conditions that can cause these symptoms, each requiring different treatments.

 Claudication is a pain caused by too little blood flow during exercise, although as it gets worse, it can continue to cause problems even after exercise.
-According to the Mayo Clinic, it’s often a symptom of peripheral artery disease due to atherosclerosis, where clumps of fat, cholesterol and other material called plaques build up inside your blood vessels.
+It’s often a symptom of peripheral artery disease due to atherosclerosis, where clumps of fat, cholesterol and other material called plaques build up inside your blood vessels.
 Your doctor may prescribe medications or angioplasty, using an inflatable balloon fed through the affected vessel to widen it.

 Exertional Compartment Syndrome